MicrosoftDocs/appcenter-docs/docs/sdk/crashes/xamarin.md

 ### Add attachments to a crash report

 You can add binary and text attachments to a crash report.
 The SDK will send them along with the crash so that you can see them in App Center portal.
 The following callback will be invoked right before sending the stored crash from previous application launches.
-It will not be invoked when the crash happens.
+It won't be invoked when the crash happens.
 Be sure the attachment file is **not** named `minidump.dmp` as that name is reserved for minidump files.
 Here is an example of how to attach text and an image to a crash:

 ```csharp
 Crashes.GetErrorAttachments = (ErrorReport report) =>